AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 #### AppMeasurement

-AppMeasurement is the oldest supported form for Adobe Analytics implementations.
-Because of this, the methods available for migrating to Customer Journey Analytics are more limited.
+AppMeasurement is the oldest supported Adobe Analytics implementation.
+Because of this, the methods available for migrating to Customer Journey Analytics from this implementation type are more limited.

 The following table shows the migration methods available for organizations who have implemented Adobe Analytics with AppMeasurement: